Information about how you can protect your children and staff from whooping cough.

 Vaccinations are the best form of protection from whooping cough.

 - Education providers can ask parents to get their children vaccinated.

 - To find out how to get the vaccination, go to the Immunisation Advisory Centre website(external link), or call 0800 466 863.

 Both adults and children can get whooping cough.

-Someone with whooping cough can be infectious from the early stages of having a runny nose right through to 3 weeks after the fits of coughing.
+Someone with whooping cough can be infectious from the early stages of infection, when they may have a runny nose, right through to three weeks after they experience fits of coughing.